easybuilders/easybuild/docs/Integration_with_GitHub.rst

 like if the pull request would be merged, which is particularly important for testing of contributions (see also :ref:`github_upload_test_report`).

-Easyconfig files touched by the pull request that are explicitely specified are then picked up from this location;
+Easyconfig files touched by the pull request that are explicitly specified are then picked up from this location;
 see also :ref:`github_from_pr_specifying_easyconfigs`.

 .. _github_from_pr_vs_develop_merged_prs: